ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 An Internet Path can include simple links, where the minimum delay is the propagation delay, and any additional delay can be attributed to link buffering.
 This cannot be assumed.
-An internet Path can also include complex subnetworks where the minimum delay changes over various time scales, resulting in a non-stationary minimum delay.
+An Internet Path can also include complex subnetworks where the minimum delay changes over various time scales, resulting in a non-stationary minimum delay.

 This occurs when a subnet changes the forwarding path to optimise capacity, resilience, etc.